 The mission of Am I Hungry? is to change the way the world thinks about eating.
 To that end, we work really hard to provide top-notch programs and training to effectively create that shift.

-- The flow of each program is intentional, logical, and progressive.
+- Sustainable Change: The flow of each program is intentional, logical, and progressive.

-- Our programs promote autonomous decision-making that’s respectful of individuals’ preferences, lifestyle, and experiences.
+- Personal Application: Our programs promote autonomous decision-making that’s respectful of individuals’ preferences, lifestyle, and experiences.

-But ultimately, it is our mission that makes the difference!
+But ultimately, it is our passion and mission to change the way the world thinks about eating that makes the real difference!